 The next section will give you an opportunity to assess how your time is being used and identify areas you may want to adjust if you are finding that you don't have enough time for some essential activities, like studying.

 It may seem like there aren't enough hours in the week to get everything done.
 That may be true or it may be that you are not using your time as efficiently as possible.
-To assess where your time goes, complete the inventory below.
+To assess where your time goes, complete the "Where Does Time Go?" inventory.
 Be as honest with yourself as possible.
 Some of the items are done every day and will be automatically multiplied by seven to show your weekly total.
 All "Number of Days" can be adjusted depending on how often you do each activity.
 After you have responded to all the questions, you'll have the opportunity to see how many hours remain during the week for studying.

 Most universities recommend that students plan to spend at least two hours outside of class for every hour spent in class.
 Therefore, if you are taking 15 credit hours, it is suggested that you spend at least 30 hours a week outside of class studying and doing assignments for classes.

 If you found by doing the “Where Does Time Go?” inventory in the previous section that you have less that 30 hours a week available for studying, you may want to reconsider how you are spending your time so more can be made available for studying.

 If you have more than 30 hours a week available for studying and are using your study time wisely, but are not obtaining the grades you would like, you may want to talk with a counselor about strategies that you might implement to improve your grades.

 About a week before a test, develop a test preparation plan

 If you've practiced some or all of the techniques discussed previously, you are well on your way to being prepared for any test.
 It is important to decide how many hours you need to allocate for studying, and how to break those hours up, prior to your test.